BlendWitTech/mero-jugx/.github/OWNER_ONLY/GITHUB_SETUP.md

 git push origin version-control-production
 ```

-## Step 7: Hide Main Branch from Collaborators
+## Step 7: Hide Main Branches from Collaborators

-1. Go to: Settings → General → Features
+1. Go to: Settings → General → Default branch
-2. Under "Repository visibility", ensure main branch is not the default
-3. Set default branch to `development` (or one of the protected branches)
+2. Set default branch to `version-control-development` (entry point for most collaborators)
+3. **Important**: Use branch protection rules to restrict visibility:
+   - For `development`: Only allow `saugatpahari` + owner to see/push
+   - For `testing`: Only allow owner to see/push
+   - For `production`: Only allow `sarbaja` + owner to see/push
-4. Collaborators won't see main branch in their view
+4. New collaborators will only see their assigned `version-control-*` branch
+5. They will NOT see `development`, `testing`, or `production` branches

 ## Step 8: Set Up Collaborator Invitation Permissions